vmware-archive/octant/proposals/20200224-combined-logging.md

         // pods and containers that are part of this logging stream.
         Names() map[string]string
         // Stream wraps the client-go GetLogs().Stream call for the configured
         // pods.
-Stream is resonsible for aggergating the logs for all the
+Stream is resonsible for aggregating the logs for all the
         // containers.
         Stream(Context) logCh <-chan logEntry
         // Close closes all of the streams.